apollographql/apollo-server/docs/source/schema/custom-scalars.md

 ### `parseValue`

-The `parseValue` method converts the scalar's `serialize`d JSON value to its back-end representation before it's added to a resolver's `args`.
-FIXME it's not really the serialized value: serialize always outputs strings, but this can be any JSON value.
+The `parseValue` method converts the scalar's JSON value to its back-end representation before it's added to a resolver's `args`.

 Apollo Server calls this method when the scalar is provided by a client as a [GraphQL variable](https://graphql.org/learn/queries/#variables) for an argument.
 (When a scalar is provided as a hard-coded argument in the operation string, [`parseLiteral`](#parseliteral) is called instead.)

 ### `parseLiteral`

 When an incoming query string includes the scalar as a hard-coded argument value, that value is part of the query document's abstract syntax tree (AST).
-Apollo Server calls the `parseLiteral` method to convert the value's AST representation (which is always a string) to the scalar's back-end representation.
+Apollo Server calls the `parseLiteral` method to convert the value's AST representation (this always starts as a string that you can parse as needed) to the scalar's back-end representation.
-(FIXME re "always a string", sorta? you can use other AST node types like int values (like you show above?), it's just that the int value node does internally store its int value as a string. but this kinda makes it sound like scalars *must* always be provided as things wrapped in double quotes?)

 In [the example above](#example-the-date-scalar), `parseLiteral` converts the AST value from a string to an integer, and _then_ converts from integer to `Date` to match the result of `parseValue`.